 I’ve been in love with the idea of a wallpapered fridge ever since I saw Amanda Evanston do this to her fridge years ago.
 I don’t know why it took me so long, but I finally took the plunge and it’s a GAME CHANGER!

 Measure your fridge and the panels and trim if necessary.
 Instead of looking at the fridge doors as two different sections, wallpaper over the entire surface including the space between the doors.
-Once you’re done, you can do back in with an X-Acto knife to cut and trim.
+Once you’re done, you can go back in with an X-Acto knife to cut and trim.
 This will save you so much wallpaper and make it easier on you in the long run!

-When starting, it’s easiest to pick a corner and work from there (I started with the top right corner on the top of the fridge).
+It’s easiest to pick a corner and work from there (I started with the top right corner on the top of the fridge).
 Once your wallpaper is aligned in the corner, remove about 3″- 6″ of backing at a time to stick in place, removing air bubbles with your rubber scrapper or spatula as you work.
 I cannot stress that part enough.
 If you remove too much of the backing, you’ll most likely mess it up and have a ton of air bubbles!
-It helps to have a second person there to hold the paper as you move and work.
+It helps to have a second person to hold the paper as you move and work.

 You may have branding or surfaces on the fridge that are causing a bubble underneath the paper.
 With your X-Acto knife, cut a small X on top to bring to the surface (trimming around them).
-You can also leave them under the wallpaper– it’s up to you!

 Continue until the entire fridge is covered, matching your panels on top of one another as you work.
-Force out remaining air bubbles (there should be a sound once they’re gone) then trim away any excess paper.
+Force out remaining air bubbles with your spatula (there should be a popping sound once they’re gone), then trim away any excess paper.

+Here’s a TikTok I made of the process if you’d like to see a video of the process in action.
 The pattern is SO fun, but I also love how much nicer/cleaner the surface of the fridge is.
 The texture of the wallpaper also makes it easy to wipe down.
 While it wasn’t the cheapest or overall easiest DIY to do, it was absolutely worth it in the end.

 What do you think?!
 Is this something you’d ever have in your home?